Cigdem Altay Binal, Senior Associate, Activate Consulting

-Pamay Bassey is the Global Head of Learning Platform and Professional Development at BlackRock.
+Pamay Bassey is the Chief Learning Officer at the Kraft Heinz Company Prior to joining Heinz, she was Global Head of Learning Platform and Professional Development at BlackRock.
 Prior to joining BlackRock, Pamay spent 13 years as the president of The Pamay Group, LLC, specializing in creating innovative educational environments.
 Pamay began her career at Accenture, where she designed and developed technology-enabled learning applications for Fortune 500 and Global 1000 companies.
 Pamay also serves as Chief Experience Officer of the “My 52 Weeks of Worship Project,” through which she facilitates courageous conversations about religious, cultural, and interfaith diversity and understanding.
 She has written a book about her experiences: “My 52 Weeks of Worship: Lessons from a Global, Spiritual, Interfaith Journey.”
 Pamay holds a B.S. degree in Symbolic Systems from Stanford University and a M.S. degree in Computer Science from Northwestern University.
 She is also a graduate of the Second City Conservatory program in Chicago, which is an advanced study of improvisational comedy and theatre.

-Monica Bloom is Senior Vice President and General Manager of Tribeca Shortlist, a a joint venture between Lionsgate and Tribeca Enterprises.
+Monica Bloom is the Director of Development at Housing Industry Foundation.
+Prior to that she ran her consultancy, MVB Strategy LLC.
+Prior to that she was Senior Vice President and General Manager of Tribeca Shortlist, a a joint venture between Lionsgate and Tribeca Enterprises.
 She previously worked at Getty Images as Global Vice President of Integrated Marketing, a leading creator and distributor of award-winning still imagery, video, music and multimedia products.
 She has built brands that impact culture, as demonstrated in her leadership roles at SundanceTV and (RED).
 Monica led rebranding efforts at SundanceTV, ushering the network into a new era of scripted programming while shifting to an ad-supported and Nielsen-rated model.
 At (RED), Monica’s efforts helped generate over $185 million to fight AIDS in Africa, while simultaneously changing the landscape of conscious consumerism.
 Monica prides herself in giving back and is the Vice President of the New York chapter of Women In Cable Telecommunications, on the development committee of The New York Foundling and mentors mid-level professional women in her spare time.
 Monica received a Bachelor of Arts degree in design from Clemson University and is also a graduate of the esteemed Betsy Magness Leadership Institute.

-As DoSomething.org’s Director of Business Development, Samra Brouk leads corporate partnerships at DoSomething.org, the global not-for-profit that empowers Gen Z and Millennials to take action around social causes.
-With 5MM active members worldwide, DoSomething.org is the largest member organization for young people and social change.
-She has played a key role in securing funds from top brands, including ESPN, 3M, ABC-Disney Television Group, and Johnson & Johnson.
+Samra Brouk is currently running as Democratic Candidate for New York State Senate District 55.
+Additionally she is an Adjunct Professor at NYU’s Robert F. Wagner Graduate School of Public Service.
+Previously she led fundraising efforts for Chalkbeat, the fastest growing grassroots journalism organization, supporting their work reporting on inequities in the public school system.
+She was also Head of Strategic Partnerships at Umbrella, a start-up that used technology to keep seniors safe in their homes by connecting them with affordable and community-driven home care and Director of Business Development, where she lead corporate partnerships at DoSomething.org, the global not-for-profit that empowers Gen Z and Millennials to take action around social causes.
 Samra previously worked at the mission-based cleantech company, Recyclebank.
 While there, she managed strategic municipal accounts for the Northeast and Mid-Atlantic regions.
 Before moving to the private sector, Samra joined the Peace Corps, where she led health education initiatives in rural Guatemala.
 Samra led district-wide trainings on classroom management and health education, and advised the Ministries of Health and Education on best practices of implementing health education curriculum.
 Samra holds a B.A. in Psychology from Williams College.

-Marisa Buchanan, Executive Director, Sustainable Finance, JPMorgan Chase & Co.
+Marisa Buchanan, Managing Director, Head of Sustainability, JPMorgan Chase & Co.

-Avital Chizhik-Goldschmidt is the Director of Media Strategy at the Orthodox Union, the umbrella organization for the Orthodox Jewish community in North America, and is a widely-published journalist.
-Her essays have appeared in the New York Times, Salon, Tablet, and the Forward, and she is a frequent contributor to Haaretz.
-Avital is an adjunct professor of journalism at Yeshiva University’s Stern College for Women, and in her spare time, does pastoral work alongside her husband Rabbi Benjamin Goldschmidt.
+Avital Chizhik-Goldschmidt is the Features/Lifestyle Editor at the The Forward, and a widely-published journalist.
+Her essays have appeared in the New York Times, Salon, and Tablet, and she is a frequent contributor to Haaretz.
+She was previously the Director of Media Strategy at the Orthodox Union, the umbrella organization for the Orthodox Jewish community in North America.
+Avital is also an adjunct professor of journalism at Yeshiva University’s Stern College for Women, and in her spare time, does pastoral work alongside her husband Rabbi Benjamin Goldschmidt.

-La Neice Collins is News Program Partnership Manager at Facebook.
+La Neice Collins is the Global Communications Manager & Gender Focal Point at the United Nations.
+Prior to joining the United Nations, she was News Program Partnership Manager at Facebook.
 She was previously a communications & advocacy adviser for the United Nations in New York where she worked on issues related to youth engagement and activism, sustainable development, the rule of law, protection of civilians, women’s rights and conflict and humanitarian crises.
 She has also worked for the United Nations in Geneva and Bangkok, focusing on multilingual and cross cultural communication on issues of international human rights law, climate change, economic development and social inclusion.
 Prior to joining the UN, she was an award winning television producer in New York, Washington, DC, Los Angeles, Berlin, Turkey and Iraq.
 La Neice is a Phi Beta Kappa graduate of the University of California, Berkeley and received her Master of Science degree from Columbia University’s Graduate School of Journalism.

 Ilaria Conti, Exhibitions and Programs Director, Center for Italian Modern Art